spring-attic/spring-roo/readme.txt

 if you wish; just use Window > Preferences > Java > Build Path > Classpath Variables and set M2_REPO to the ~/.m2/repository directory.

 First of all change into the directory where you checked out Roo.
-A properly-setup system (as per the above directions) will put you into the correct directory via the following command:

-  cd `dirname $ROO_CLASSPATH_FILE`/../..

-Now you need to instruct Maven to produce .classpath and .project files for Eclipse.
-We'll also run the "compile" target, which causes the $ROO_CLASSPATH_FILE to be automatically updated:
+Now you need to instruct Maven to produce .classpath and .project files for Eclipse:

-  mvn clean eclipse:clean eclipse:eclipse compile
+  mvn clean eclipse:clean eclipse:eclipse

 You should now be able to import the projects into STS/Eclipse.
 Click File > Import > Existing Projects into Workspace, and select the